 Cell phones, although great for communication on land, may not work in an emergency situation out on the water.
 Several disadvantages include:

-• It may not be possible for the caller to be contacted by the rescue boat or aircraft.
+• It may not be possible for the caller to be contacted by the rescue boat or plane

 If a cell phone is your only means of making a distress call, take the following precautions before leaving the dock:

-• Keep the cell phone in a waterproof bag that floats;
+Keep the cell phone in a waterproof bag (Dry Bag) that floats

-• Cell phone number, vessel name and/or description position and/or location, nature of the emergency number of people on board.
-Repeat cell phone number before ending the phone call.
+Cell phone number, vessel name and/or description position and/or location, nature of the emergency number of people on board.
+Repeat the cell phone number before ending the phone call.

 Emergency Communication Devices

 Boaters often prefer an EPIRB over a PLB (Personal Locator Beacon).
-EPIRBs, once placed in the water, will operate autonomously by self-activating and floating upright in a transmitting position.
+EPIRBs, once placed in the water, will operate by self-activating and floating upright in a transmitting position.
 Because of their simplicity, it is easy to educate others on board about how they work.
-They are specifically designed for a worst-case scenario of just you and the beacon in the water.
-Owning a properly installed EPIRB is a sound investment for boaters, as it may save your life and the lives of loved ones during an emergency.
+They are specifically designed for a worst-case scenario with just you and the beacon in the water.
+Owning a properly installed EPIRB is a sound investment for boaters.
+This device saves lives during an emergency.

-You must register your EPIRB with the National Oceanic and Atmospheric Administration (NOAA) at beaconregistration.noaa.gov – it is very easy and only takes a few minutes.
-If any of your information changes (phone number, address, sold or bought a new boat), you must update your registration.
-If you sell your boat, instruct the new owner to update the registration as well, or you may be contacted by rescue authorities if it is activated.
+You must register your EPIRB with the National Oceanic and Atmospheric Administration (NOAA) at beaconregistration.noaa.gov.
+It's easy and only takes a few minutes.
+If your contact information changes (phone number, address, sold or bought a new boat), you must update your registration.
+If you sell your boat, instruct the new owner on how to update the registration as well, or you may be contacted by rescue authorities if it is activated.

 PLB -Personal Locator Beacon

-A Personal Locator Beacon, or PLB, works in the same way as an EPIRB by sending a coded message on the 406 MHz distress frequency via satellite and earth stations to the nearest Rescue Coordination Center, which then notifies local Search and Rescue forces.
-A PLB is registered to the person, not a vessel, and may be used on land as well as the water.
-However, PLBs require a little more effort to operate, as they must be manually activated and may need to be held out of the water to function properly even though they are waterproof.
+A Personal Locator Beacon, or PLB, works in the same way as an EPIRB by sending a coded message on the 406 MHz distress frequency via satellite and earth stations to the nearest Rescue Coordination Center, which then notifies local Search and Rescue Teams.
+A PLB is registered to the person, not a vessel, and may be used on land and water.
+However, PLBs require a little more effort to operate, because they must be manually activated.
+They may also need to be held out of the water to function properly even though they are waterproof.

-PLBs are small enough to carry on your person so they are well suited for boaters to attach to one’s life jacket, a pocket or purse.
-However, if a PLB is not attached to your life jacket, you may not have it when you need it the most.
-The National Safe Boating Council believes wearing a life jacket is the simplest life-saving strategy for recreational boaters.
-Learn more at safeboatingcampaign.com.
+PLBs are small enough to carry on your person so they are well-suited for boaters to attach to a life jacket, pocket, or purse.
+But, if a PLB is not attached to your life jacket, you may not have it when you need it the most.
+Wearing a life jacket is the simplest life-saving strategy for recreational boaters.

-You must register your PLB with the National Oceanic and Atmospheric Administration (NOAA) at beaconregistration.noaa.gov – it is very easy and takes just a few minutes that might become a lifetime of survival.
+You must register your PLB with the National Oceanic and Atmospheric Administration (NOAA) at beaconregistration.noaa.gov – it is very easy and takes just a few minutes which might become a lifetime of survival.
 If any of your information changes (phone number, address, marital status), you must update your registration.
-Source: ACR Electronics Inc., The Science of Survival: A Boater’s Guide to EPIRBs, 2012, acrartex.com
+(Source: ACR Electronics Inc., The Science of Survival: A Boater's Guide to EPIRBs, 2012, acrartex.com).